 However, if you are working for a client or aiming to improve a website’s organic rankings, then securing a position within the top 3 or top 5 results is considered ideal, as it helps generate maximum organic traffic to the website.

-- Off-Page SEO: This refers to the process of building quality backlinks that transfer Link Juice or Domain Authority to the hyperlinked landing page.
+- Off-page SEO – The Off-Page SEO practice includes high-quality backlink building from Google’s recognized highly authoritative domains, traffic from social media, brand mentions, and guest posting.
 It involves creating both do-follow and no-follow backlinks through various activities such as article submissions, business listings, local business citations, social bookmarking, classified ad submissions, SEO podcast submissions, blog commenting, PDF submissions, PPT submissions, question-and-answer submissions, and more.

 What Are the Level of SEO?